Company Voluntary Arrangement

 - Repayment structure of the CVA is flexible

 If a company has a viable future but is being dragged back by historic debt leading to pressure of today’s cash flow then a CVA may be a sound solution.
+The Company Voluntary Arrangement can help restructure a struggling company in order to give it enough room to make a profit with its current clientel.

 We’re always keen to make sure that as a Company Director you are clear on all the options available to you.
 A CVA should always be considered as an option along with other possibilities.